ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 Q. **True or False**: In machine learning terminology, unsupervised learning refers to the mapping of input covariates to a target response variable that is attempted to be predicted when the labels are known.

 <details><summary><b>Answer</b></summary>

-    <p> <b>False</b>, In unsupervised learning we don't have anything like targets/labels to guide the model's predictions.
+False, In unsupervised learning we don't have anything like targets/labels to guide the model's predictions.
 We mostly use unsupervised learning to gain insights from the data.
-Note that the above definition describes another paradigm of machine learning i.e. supervised learning. </p>
+Note that the above definition describes another paradigm of machine learning i.e. supervised learning.

 </details>

 ---